jbowkett/CV/shortened-version.md

 Architected and implemented the following major pieces of infrastructure:
-* Configurable ETL pipeline for USPTO grants, applications, reassignments, trademarks and SEC filings
+* Configurable ETL pipeline for USPTO grants, applications, reassignments, trademarks and SEC filings.
-* Database of company family tree taking data from various sources such as Hoovers, S&P and Google
+* Database of company family tree taking data from various sources such as Hoovers, S&P and Google.
-* Company research augmented Web UI for team of 10 researchers
+* Company research augmented Web UI for team of 10 researchers.
-* Workflow server for allocation of work to researchers
+* Workflow server for allocation of work to researchers.
-* Discrepancy and reconciliation tool for researcher output
+* Discrepancy and reconciliation tool for researcher output.
-* Text cleaning libraries for automatic matching of patent assignees with various company family tree databases
+* Text cleaning libraries for automatic matching of patent assignees with various company family tree databases.
-* Autonomous web crawlers for harvesting company information from known public sites
+* Autonomous web crawlers for harvesting company information from known public sites.
-* Web applications for visualising company family tree data, analytics, patent portfolio analytics
+* Web applications for visualising company family tree data, analytics, patent portfolio analytics.
-* Custom obfuscation and signing maven Mojo to integrate with webstart jar files
+* Custom obfuscation and signing maven Mojo to integrate with webstart jar files.
-* Gridgain implementation for assignee matching
+* Gridgain implementation for assignee matching.

 ### May 2006 – April 2007 • Senior Software Engineer • Iris Financial Solutions, London ###